Shehr-e-Zaat: Plot

 Instead of craving Salman's lost love, she ponders over the power of destiny.
 The fact that Salman prefers Tabinda, an ugly-looking woman with a loose character, over her forces her to go through a journey of self-discovery.
-She comes across bitter realities and learns the true purpose of life while getting lessons from her grandmother.
+She comes across the bitter realities and learns the true purpose of life while getting lessons from her grandmother.
 Falak adapts to simplicity, patience and humbleness.
 She brings quietness to her life and gets rid of unnecessary worldly pursuits.
 She accepts Salman back into her life after Tabinda leaves him without her previous obsession.